fengsp528/Counting/README.md

 ## How to Use
 Compile the Program
 Open your terminal and navigate to the directory containing Solution.java.
 Compile and run the program.
 Ensure that the paths to your raw input file, cleaned file, predefined words file, and result file are correctly specified in the main method.
 Process the Raw File
 Uncomment the processFile method call to clean your raw input file.
 Uncomment the checkAllEnglishLetters method call to validate the cleaned file.

-Uncomment the selectWords method call to randomly select words from the cleaned file to create the predefined words file.
+Uncomment the selectWords method call to randomly select words from the cleaned file to create the predefined words file. selectWords(pureFilePath, predefinedFilePath);

-selectWords(pureFilePath, predefinedFilePath);
 Calculate Word Frequencies and Output Results

 Ensure the calculateWordFrequencies and writeFrequenciesToFile method calls are uncommented to calculate word frequencies and write the results to the output file.

+## What has been tested
+raw.txt raw text from combinations of ebooks in https://www.gutenberg.org/ pure.txt refined text from raw.txt predefined.txt randomly selected candidate words result.txt final result result.txt is the tested result based on pure.txt and predefined.txt

 ## Customization
 Adjust the file paths in the main method to match your local file system.
 Modify the predefined words list to fit your specific use case.